 Divorce is a long, drawn-out process.
 It involves countless court dates, meetings with lawyers, and an endless back and forth as the two spouses bicker over every last detail.
 At least that’s what many people expect.
 But that’s not always how it goes.
-In certain situations, summary dissolution may be a quick and easy way to end a marriage.
+In certain situations, summary dissolution in Oregon may be a quick and easy way to end a marriage.

 Who Can Qualify for Summary Dissolution?

-Though some couples find it useful, in order to qualify for summary dissolution in Oregon, you must fulfill a number of specific requirements.
+In order to qualify for summary dissolution in Oregon, you must fulfill a number of specific requirements.
 If you don’t meet the criteria—which include marriage length, whether or not there are children, the amount of shared property, and more—you’ll have to go the more traditional route.
 But if you do check off all the boxes, this often streamlines the process a great deal.

 Not every marriage works out.
-At the same time, not every marriage ends in a heated screaming match of divorce either.
+At the same time, not every marriage ends in a heated screaming match either.
 Summary dissolution presents a solution in the case of short marriages with few complications where the spouses are on the same page.